mrizaln/madbfs/README.md

   cp ./build/android-${arch}-${build_type,,} ${servers_path}/madbfs-server-${abi}   # for each arch
   ```

-  To tell where `madbfs` can find the server files, you need to pass `MADBF_SERVER_BINARY_DIR` to CMake, which is done at generation time
+  To tell where `madbfs` can find the server files, you need to pass `MADBF_SERVER_BINARY_DIR` to
+  CMake, which is done at configure time

   ```sh
   cmake --preset conan-${build_type,,} -D MADBFS_SERVER_BINARY_DIR="${servers_path}"